Search for a command to run...

 }

-but at this point you might be getting a warning ⚠ in the .vscode/settings.json
+}but at this point you might be getting a warning ⚠ in the .vscode/settings.json.

-It is because you have not installed deno extension in visual studio code so to remove this warning simply install deno extension in your visual studio code by searching denoland.vscode-deno
+It is because you have not installed deno extension in visual studio code so to remove this warning simply install deno extension in your visual studio code by searching denoland.vscode-deno this will show you only the real deno extension So you can simply install.

-After installing note that the error is gone in the .vscode/settings.json
+After installing note that the error is gone in the .vscode/settings.json file.

 To create a edge function you need to run this command in terminal

-This command will create a new folder with the name of function under your supabase folder and in this function folder you have another folder with the name that you have provided in your command
+npx supabase functions new [name of function]This command will create a new folder with the name of function under your supabase folder and in this function folder you have another folder with the name that you have provided in your command

-in my case I created a new function with hello-world
+in my case I created a new function with hello-world name So, I got this in my terminal

 npx supabase functions new hello-world

-now you have setup the edge functions with next.js and in the development it may be working fine as you expected right.
+Created new Function at supabase\functions\hello-worldnow you have setup the edge functions with next.js and in the development it may be working fine as you expected right.

 But there is a catch! in the development mode your developing and coding experience should be working fine as you expected but you also need to deploy you site to the internet therefore you have to create a production build using this command

-After running this command you are now getting build errors in linting and checking validity of types step because of deno in next,js right
+npm run buildAfter running this command you are now getting build errors in linting and checking validity of types step because of deno in next,js right

 So how do we can fix this next.js build error created by deno? well we have to options to remove this error.

-file in the root of workspace and then write
+.vercelignore file to ignore the supabase folder on runtime.you can do this by creating a .vercelignore file in the root of workspace and then write

-Note that this will only work during vercel build but for the local build this file will not work
+./supabaseNote that this will only work during vercel build but for the local build this file will not work

 {